Please visit the UOW Library support during COVID-19 page for up-to-date information regarding UOW Library services and facilities.

 Go to your Moodle site.
 Turn on editing at the top left, click add an activity or resource and select subject readings from the grid.
 Type ‘Subject Readings’ in the Activity name field.
 You can also add a description.
 Click 'show more' to open the description field.
 An example of a description is provided in the guide: Click the Subject Readings link above to access the reading list for [subject code]

-To request a migration, add the Subject Readings activity to your Moodle site and submit the form found on the welcome screen (see steps above).
-The Library will email you within 3 business days to tell you when the migrated list is available from your Moodle site.
+After you request a migration of previous resources, the Library will email you within 3 business days to tell you when the migrated list is available from your Moodle site.

 Click the Subject Readings activity on your Moodle site to review and update your list.
 For example:

 Working with a migrated list / customising the layout